Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Risk management Vacant property advice

-By taking a proactive approach, you can protect your premises so they remain a valuable asset for future development or sale.
+Be proactive and protect the value of your premises for future development or sale.

 Vacant property risks

-• Fire caused by arson or a defective electrical installation
+• Fire caused by arson or an electrical fault

 • Vandalism, including malicious damage and graffiti

-• Theft, for example, damage to the building when gaining access, theft of building materials, and contents
+• Burglary, including damage to the building when gaining access, as well as theft of building materials and contents

-• General deterioration caused by adverse weather or water ingress, possibly as a consequence of a lack of maintenance
+• General deterioration caused by bad weather or water damage

-Identifying risks at your premises can help you reduce loss or damage occurring.
-Carrying out a risk assessment of the vacant property will help you identify any hazards and weak spots.
+Carry out a risk assessment of the vacant property to identify hazards and weak spots.

 Securing vacant buildings

-Review existing safety arrangements for the property and implement any additional controls to ensure the safety of visitors.
-Our unoccupied property guidance goes into detail about how to secure your buildings.
+Review existing safety arrangements for the property and put controls in place to ensure the safety of visitors.

 Vacant property insurance